Best Bikes For Kids

 q: What age should a kid get their first bike?

 There are many opinions when it comes to the age a child should get their first bike.
 Many kids begin to pedal a tricycle between ages 1 until 3 years of age.
-Majority of children can ride a tricycle at around 3 years old.
+The majority of children can ride a tricycle at around 3 years old.

 - Kids’ Pedal Bikes: How to Choose, Article ,